 - A swim test is given to all guests.
 If a swimmer cannot pass the test, they can still use the boats, slide and shallow end.

 - Here is a complete list of our Waterfront Rules

-- You must be symptom-free of any flu-like symptoms for 48 hours before coming to camp.
-This helps to keep other campers and staff from getting sick.
+No, you must be symptom-free of any flu-like symptoms for 48 hours before coming to camp.
+This helps to keep other campers and staff from getting sick

 - Lake Retreat is not responsible for mailed items that are lost, stolen or come after the dates of your camper's retreat.